 As well as supporting the system and industry in procuring and delivering personal protective equipment (PPE), we have been supporting the frontline response by:

-The AHSN Network is partnering with the NHS Confederation and the Health Foundation on the NHS Reset campaign, ensuring we retain and embed those sustainable positive changes made during the pandemic.
+The AHSN Network has partnered with the NHS Confederation and the Health Foundation on the NHS Reset campaign, ensuring we retain and embed those sustainable positive changes made during the pandemic.

 Tara Marshall, Clinical Lead for Deterioration, reflects on her return to ICU during coronavirus.